-31. Parliament's interest is that recipients of public funds apply and account for those funds properly and use them economically, efficiently and effectively.
+- 31. Parliament's interest is that recipients of public funds apply and account for those funds properly and use them economically, efficiently and effectively.
+The reclassification of the sector to central government from 29 November 2022 confirms that the entirety of a college group's operations (including those of any subsidiaries that a corporation may have) fall within the boundary of parliamentary accountability. - 32.
 The Comptroller and Auditor General (C&AG), as Head of the National Audit Office, is ESFA's external auditor.

-32. The C&AG has the right under the Further and Higher Education Act 1992 (as amended) to inspect the annual accounts of any corporation that receives funding, and the right to carry out value for money investigations.
-The C&AG is selective in its use of inspection rights and where practical will rely on the work of ESFA's assurance processes.

-33. Corporations that are also funded by MCAs or the GLA in respect of adult education should note that these authorities will have their own internal and external auditors.
+The C&AG has the right under the Further and Higher Education Act 1992 (as amended) to inspect the annual accounts of any corporation that receives funding, and the right to carry out value for money investigations.
+The C&AG is selective in its use of inspection rights and where practical will rely on the work of ESFA's assurance processes. - 33.
+Corporations that are also funded by MCAs or the GLA in respect of adult education should note that these authorities will have their own internal and external auditors.
 Corporations should refer to their contracts or grant agreements with those authorities to understand the requirements of those authorities concerning audit access.